wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 We need to fix a few things though.
 One of those things is that our rectangles are not overlaid on top.

-_Note: if the rectanges are overlaid for you, you can ignore these instructions._
+_Note: if the rectangles are overlaid for you, you can ignore these instructions._

 Let's take a look at `face.html`.
 It seems like it's ignoring the style tag.
 Try moving the styles to the head, as shown below.